-1 H On Street Parking
+On Street Parking

-- 2 Discuss parallel parking and application of parking - When angle parking is proposed for on street parking, designers should consider the use of back-in angle parking, in lieu of front-in angle parking.
-Back in angle parking has the following advantages: - Loading and unloading of passengers naturally encourages passenger movement towards the sidewalk. - Loading and unloading from the trunk or tailgate occurs at the sidewalk. - 8 9
+When angle parking is proposed for on street parking, designers should consider the use of back-in angle parking, also called head-out angle parking, in lieu of front-in angle parking.
+Back in angle parking has the following advantages:

+- Loading and unloading of passengers naturally encourages passenger movement towards the sidewalk. - Loading and unloading from the trunk or tailgate occurs at the sidewalk.